Qibya/programming-practice/README.md

   > The first two years (combined) of a dog count as 21 human years.
   > All the following years count as 4 human years per year.
   * _Also calculate the age if the dog is younger than 2._
-    > So ask for months, and additionally days.
+    > So ask for months.
 * Write a script to calculate if a given year is a leapyear.